quorten/megascreen/README.md

 * Capacitor connected to small ferrite bead, unknown value
 * **Large** heavy iron ring, off-board, on back-panel connector

+### Chip inventory, MegaScreen SE*M

+Work in progress!

+The chip inventory of the MegaScreen SE*M is largely the same as that of the MegaScreen SE, but some glue logic chip-saving simplifications were performed.

+* U2: MC74F04N
+* U3: SN74ALS09N
+* PAL8 U4: PAL16R4ACN
+* U5: MC74F??N
+* PAL9 U6: PAL16L8ACN
+* U7: SN74LS365AN
+* U8: ???
+* U9: VRAM, probably same type
+* U10: VRAM, probably same type
+* U11: VRAM, probably same type
+* U12: VRAM, probably same type
+* U13: Graphics System Processor, probably same type
+* U14: CRYSTAL OSCILLATOR \n M1200-70MHz \n MF ELECTRONICS CORP \n ???
+* U15: MC74F04N
+* U16: (S) 74F576N (???)

 ### Back-panel connector

 When installed, it looks like this from the inside of the Macintosh
 computer:

 ![Back panel connector internal view](view_port_sm.jpg)

+The colored wires in the PDS connector terminate on the MegaScreen board in this order:

+1. Black
+2. White
+3. Red
+4. Green
+5. Orange (or Brown)
+6. Blue

+The pinout of the DE-9 connector was noted previously.
+The BNC video connector is wired with black (ground) and orange (signal).

+Many of these lines are wired in series with one of the resistors onboard.

 ## Company history